 It was a never ending battle.
 The dirt always won.
 Attics would collapse as dirt continued to pile up in them.
 In the Atlantic, crews were finding layers of dirt on the ship.
 Animals were also being affected.
 Cattle were suffocating, chickens and other farm animals would be buried in the dirt.And with nothing growing, they were starving.
 Water had become ‘scarce as hen’s teeth’.

-On April 14, 1935 (This seems to be the date for disasters if you consider the sinking of the RMS Titanic and Abraham Lincoln’s assassination), a black blizzard wreaked havoc throughout much of the western states.
+On April 14, 1935, a black blizzard wreaked havoc throughout much of the western states.
 This time the storm caused the bright afternoon to turn into an artificial night.
 A person would be lucky to see their hand in front of their face.
 Aviator Laura Ingalls, who had set out to break Amelia Earhart’s transcontinental flying record, was caught in the storm.

 It was the most appalling thing I ever saw in all my years of flying…I was 22, 000 feet and it still was above me.
 I must have flown as far as Wichita, Kansas, in that haze.
 I had fears it was ruining my motor.
 Then I headed back.
 My radio went out and I just was out of touch with everything, isolated in a blanket of dust that spread in every direction.